MohammedElm/Statistical-Modeling-of-S-P-500/README.md

 # Statistical-Modeling-of-S-P-500

 In this report, we will work on S&P 500 index.
-UsingYahooStockDataSourcePythonmodule, we scrapped its values from 2000 to 2019.
+Using YahooStockDataSource Python module, we scrapped its values from 2000 to 2019.

 First, we will apply Linear Time Series and GARCH model to its attribute:Open.
 We will implement a methodology to fit and to find the best ARIMA model by minimizing AIC over a non-trivial combinations of parameters.